Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 🗂️ There is also one more file containing two different codes:

-1️⃣ The first 📄💡 concerns the Hungarian algorithm, with explanatory comments 🧩
+1️⃣ The first 📄💡 concerns the **Hungarian Algorithm**, with explanatory comments 🧩

-2️⃣ The second 📄💡 concerns the Modi algorithm, also including detailed comments 📝✨
+2️⃣ The second 📄💡 concerns the **Modi Algorithm**, also including detailed comments 📝✨

 ---